stephenjkaplan/speech-accent-classifier/README.md

 #### Data Source
 Fokoue, E. (2020).
 [UCI Machine Learning Repository - Speaker Accent Recognition Data Set](https://archive.ics.uci.edu/ml/datasets/Speaker+Accent+Recognition).
 Irvine, CA: University of California, School of Information and Computer Science.

 #### File Contents
-* `flask_app/` contains all of the contents for the web application.
-Running `flask_app/views.py` will launch the Flask app.
+* Running `main.py` will launch the Flask app locally.
+* `utilities.py` contains files needed for the Flask app to run.
 * `notebooks/` contains the Jupyter Notebook used to do all data analysis and modeling, as well as an accompanying file of Python functions.
+* `presentation.pptx` contains the mock business presentation I made for the Metis course.

 #### Dependencies